atamocius/haxe-vscode-boilerplate/README.md

 ### Flash

-You need to have the [Flash Debugger extension](https://marketplace.visualstudio.com/items?itemName=vshaxe.haxe-debug) for VS Code installed.
+You need to have the [Flash Debugger extension](https://marketplace.visualstudio.com/items?itemName=vshaxe.haxe-debug) installed.

 ## Unit Tests

-It is configured to use [utest](https://github.com/haxe-utest/utest) for unit tests.
+It is configured to use [utest](https://github.com/haxe-utest/utest).
 Debugging support for unit tests is also available.

+> Since [_Haxe 4.0.0-preview.2_](https://haxe.org/download/version/4.0.0-preview.2/), `haxe.unit` has been moved to `hx3compat`.
+Instead of using `hx3compat`, I have opted to use `utest`.
+Moving to a different unit testing library only means updating dependencies (`-lib`) in the root `build.hxml` and `config/build-tests.hxml` files.

 ## Configuration